 Conducts systematic assessment of engagement activities within funded portfolio areas to identify what engagement activities are occurring, how they are occurring, and identifying the barriers and facilitators to meaningful and successful engagement

-With Public and Patient Engagement, plays a leadership role in conceptualizing, and executing strategic objectives and special projects that contribute to and advance the Science of Engagement
+Plays a leadership role in conceptualizing, and executing strategic objectives and special projects that contribute to and advance the Science of Engagement

 Collaborates with cross-functional teams in the identification, development, and refinement of monitoring and evaluation tools necessary to facilitate meaningful patient and stakeholder engagement in funded PCORI research